zinebk-anche/Churn_Prediction_Telco/README.md

    - **Recommendation**: Although total charges are not directly correlated with churn, consider using billing transparency and offering flexible payment plans as part of a broader retention strategy.

 ---
+## Conclusion
 By focusing on **contract types**, **service offerings** (like fiber optic and device protection), and emphasizing **customer loyalty** through tenure-based incentives and tailored marketing, the company can enhance its retention efforts and reduce churn.

+---
+## Suggestions for Further Improvement:
+1. For this project, I have used DictVectorizer to encode the categorical features.
+When performing one-hot encoding using `DictVectorizer`, we may encounter the issue of **multicollinearity**.
+For example, the one-hot encoding of `Contract` (e.g., `Month-to-month`, `One year`, `Two year`) could introduce redundant columns that represent similar information, which could lead to model instability.
+- To address the issues caused by `DictVectorizer`, here are a few alternative approaches and solutions:
+  1.  **Drop One Category (Dummy Variable Trap)**: In the case of one-hot encoding, we can drop one of the categories to avoid multicollinearity.
+  2.  **Use `OneHotEncoder` from Scikit-learn**:  **`OneHotEncoder`** can handle the multicollinearity problem by automatically removing one category in each feature when applying one-hot encoding.

+2. Adding hyperparameter tuning for logistic regression or other models (e.g., Random Forest, XGBoost) to improve performance.